-In addition to its use in Wells Fargo's ongoing ICAAP, company-wide capital stress testing also supports the FRB's annual CCAR, the FRB's 'Mid-Cycle Stress Test', which the FRB has eliminated beginning in 2020, and stress tests administered by the OCC, including related regulatory reporting requirements and disclosure by Wells Fargo of stress testing methodologies and certain adverse scenario results.
+In addition to its use in Wells Fargo's ongoing ICAAP, the Company's stress testing framework is also used in calculating results in support of the FRB's annual CCAR and stress tests administered by the OCC, including related regulatory reporting requirements and disclosure by Wells Fargo of stress testing methodologies and certain adverse scenario results.

-For details on our CCAR process, refer to the "Capital Planning and Stress Testing" section in Management's Discussion and Analysis to our 2019 Form 10-K.
+For details on our CCAR process, refer to the "Capital Planning and Stress Testing" section in Management's Discussion and Analysis to our first quarter 2020 Form 10-Q and our 2019 Form 10-K.